alexthompson207/whats-cookin/README.md

 - [Contact](#contact)

 ## About The Project
+Implement ES6 classes that communicate to each other as needed Use object and array prototype methods to perform data manipulation Create a user interface that is easy to use and displays information in a clear way on multiple screens Write modular, reusable code that follows SRP (Single Responsibility Principle) Implement a robust testing suite using TDD

 In this project we created a recipe tracking/meal planning application.
-We were provided three separate data files of users, ingredients, and recipes.
-Using the data, we built an application from scratch for users to view a list of recipes, search and filter recipes, favorite their own recipes, and add recipes to a cook list.
-If the user doesn't have enough ingredients in their pantry to cook a recipe from their cook list, we provided a 'shopping list' of missing ingredients and amounts.
-Finally, if the user does have enough ingredients for the recipe they select to cook, those ingredients are taken out of their pantry.
-We implemented a robust testing suite using the `Mocha Framework` and `Chai Assertion Library` for `TDD`.

-// maybe delete?
-Our application allows a user to view all the recipes from the data file, filter recipes by name, ingredient, or keyword, and interact with these recipes by clicking on a recipe to display its total cost, a list of the ingredients, and instructions on how to cook the recipe.
-Furthermore, we provided a view of the ingredients that are currently in the user's pantry and an area where a user can select a recipe to cook from their cook list.
+Users have the ability search/filter a list of recipes and favorite recipes.
+They also have a dedicated pantry with special features for analyzing the items they have in stock.
+Each recipe can be inspected by the user and relevant information is provided to them such as an ingredient list, instruction set, and cost to make the recipe.

+The focus of this project was to implement ES6 classes and use an Object Oriented Programming structure.
+We implemented a robust testing suite using test driven development and utilized the `Mocha Framework` and `Chai Assertion Library`.
+In addition to planning the structure of our data we designed a user interface that is fully responsive and displays information in a clear way on multiple screens.

 - [Project Brief and Rubric](https://frontend.turing.io/projects/whats-cookin.html)